zzxwill/oss/intl.en-US/Best Practices/Direct upload to OSS from Web/Javascript client signature pass-through.md

 ## Backdrop {#section_gj5_pgy_5db .section}

 The client is signed directly with JavaScript and then uploaded to OSS.
-Please refer to the background introduction in the Web-side direct transmission practice.
+Please see the background introduction in the Web-side direct transmission practice.

 Example